ts-kontakt/antback/README.md

 A key feature is the generation of interactive HTML reports, which allow for easy inspection of trades.
 The lightweight [df2tables](https://github.com/ts-kontakt/df2tables) module is used for this purpose.
 For Excel reports, [xlreport](https://github.com/ts-kontakt/xlreport) is used.

+So the full install command is:
 ```bash
 pip install antback df2tables xlreport
 ```
-Core functionality requires only `numpy` and `pandas` (pandas for reporting only).

 ### Demo
 ```python
 import antback as ab
 ab.demo()
 ```
 The demo feature generates random trades of several stocks at random prices and generates an interactive report.
-A profit is slightly more likely than a loss—it's a demo, after all.
+A profit is slightly more likely than a loss - *it's a demo, after all*.

 ## Quick Start